BS-21 officers superseded, denied promotions

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Seven BS-21 officers, who were superseded in the last two board meetings, won the heart of Prime Minister Imran Khan who is said to tell a cabinet member that he has chosen three BS-21 officers for promotion because they were getting superannuation in coming weeks, two of them retired in the past three days, an informed official revealed.
-AD Khawaja, serving as Inspector General Police, is also one of the finest officers whose cases were positively taken up by the Board for promotion but suddenly dropped at the last moment, revealed one of HPSB members who did not want to be named.
+Seven BS-21 officers, who were superseded in last two Board meetings, won heart of Prime Minister Imran Khan who is said to tell a Cabinet member that he has chosen three BS-21 officers for promotion because they were getting superannuation in coming weeks, two of them retired in past three days, an informed official revealed.
+AD Khawaja, serving as Inspector General Police, is also one of the finest officers whose cases were positively taken up by the Board for promotion but suddenly dropped at the last moment, revealed of one of HPSB members who did not want to be named.

-Similar case is with another senior-most officer from the Pakistan Foreign Services Najamul Saqib, who was denied promotion by the high-powered board in its latest meeting whilst his two juniors were promoted.
-Saqib is serving as Pakistan Ambassador to Brazil who also conveyed his protest with concerned officials at the Foreign Office.
+Similar case is with another senior most officer from Pakistan Foreign Services Najamul Saqib who was denied promotion by the high powered board in its latest meeting whilst his two juniors were promoted.
+Saqib is serving Pakistan Ambassador to Brazil who also conveyed his protest with concerned officials at Foreign Office.

-“Many honest and senior officers were denied promotion by the Board but an ambassador who was facing a serious case of sexual harassment has been elevated to BS-22 — it is not fair,” one of senior BS-21 officers told this correspondent.
-But the concerned ambassador denied the allegations leveled by a senior female officer who claimed to challenge his promotion by lodging a fresh complaint with the Federal Ombudsperson for prevention of harassment of women.
+“Many honest and senior officers were denied promotion by the Board but an Ambassador who was facing a serious case of sexual harassment has been elevated to BS-22—it is not fair,” one of senior BS-21 officers told this correspondent.
+But under questioned Ambassador denied the allegations leveled by a senior female officer who claimed to challenge his promotion by lodging a fresh complaint with the Federal Ombudsperson for prevention of harassment of women.

-“Prime minister must listen to those who were denied promotion even though their ACR reports were excellent.
-If this discrimination continues -- and yes the problem has begun not with a whimper but with a bang after formula of picking blue-eyed bureaucrats spread anxiety among ignored honest top bureaucrats in civil service of Pakistan,” said another member of HPSB.
-An officer of BS-21 was elevated to BS-22 by the Board this week even though his mandatory service time-period was not completed yet, revealed the HPSB member who did not want to be named.
+“Prime Minister must listen to those who were denied promotion even though their ACR were excellent—if this discrimination continues and yes problem has begun not with a whimper but with a bang after formula of picking blue-eyed bureaucrats spread anxiety among ignored honest top bureaucrats in civil service of Pakistan,” said another member of HPSB.
+An officer of BS-21 was elevated to BS-22 by the Board this week even though his mandatory service-time-period was not completed yet, revealed HPSB member who did not want to be named.

-“All groups should be given an equal share in the posts of BS-21 and BS-22 in the Centre — it is high time to address the civil servants' concerns and introduce required reforms,” commented Fazila Aliani, ex-member of Federal Public Service Commission of Pakistan.
+“All groups should be given equal share in posts of BS-21 and BS-22 in the Center—it is high time to address civil servants' concerns and introduce required reforms,” commented Fazila Aliani, ex member of Federal Public Service Commission of Pakistan.

 Special Assistant to Prime Minister on Media, Iftikhar Durrani denied the impression that the honest civil servants were denied promotion.
 “It was one of the comprehensive boards which evaluated all cases carefully and thoroughly.
 There were no PTI’s favorite bureaucrats.
 A comprehensive analysis was done by HPSB.
-It is a process they have to go through.
-If a civil servant was not recommended by his/her department, then how could the Board consider him/her for promotion.
+It is process they have to go to.
+If a civil servant was not recommended by his/her department then how could Board consider it for promotion.
 Merit prevailed,” he told this correspondent.
-He, however, did comment on some individual cases which were under question.
+He, however, did comment on some individuals cases which were under question.
 Yes, there were some dissents and I, at the moment, could not comment on cases of those civil servants who were either facing inquiries or denied promotion despite having excellent ACR reports, Durrani added.

 Rana Ghulam Qadir adds: Some disgruntled officers are pondering to challenge these promotions in the court of law.
 Sources said that that 24 officers of Pakistan Administrative Service were superseded while seven were promoted from Grade 21 to Grade 22.